samergain/coding-quiz/README.md

 # coding-quiz
-Quick quiz game implementing DOM, Events, Timers, LocalStorage.
+Quick cozy cool quiz game implementing DOM, Events, Timers, LocalStorage.

 # How Does It Work?
 The timer is set to 60 seconds to answer 5 questions related to localStorage.